 If you have other dogs, the steps for getting the animals adjusted to one another will be different.
 It is best to introduce the animals to one another face to face first.
 Make sure they are meeting somewhere neutral (like a park or the neighbor’s yard).
 This will ensure that your older dog is not territorial and will open up more easily to the puppy.

-If they are friendly during the walks, now is the time to enter home territory and you can get a perfect guideline from dogproductpicker.
-Start in the yard and work slowly, separating the pair every few minutes so they don’t get too excited.
+If they are friendly during the walks, now is the time to enter the home territory.
+Start in the yard and work slowly, separating the pair every few minutes, so they don’t get too excited.
 If you have multiple dogs already, have the pup meet them one at a time.
 When it’s time to go inside, have your resident dogs meet the new puppy.

 Remember, every animal is different.
 Just because your friend’s dog got away with their new puppy right away doesn’t mean yours will, so it’s always best to take things slow.
 With patience and consistency, you’ll be able to have a happy home where everyone gets along!